-The spatial patterns of blocking during recent-past climate are shown in Figure 2 (a-i).
-All GCMs are considered during HIST, and the dissimilarity of CanESM, MIROC, and IPSL with respect to ERA5 (Figure 2, k) is evident.
+The spatial patterns of blocking during recent-past climate are shown in Fig. 2a-i.
+All GCMs are considered during HIST, and the dissimilarity of CanESM, MIROC, and IPSL with respect to ERA5 (Fig. 2k) is evident.
 According to the reanalysis, the European blocking is centred over the Scandinavian peninsula and extends over northern Europe.
-Blocking occurrence is about 27% (Table S1 in the Supplement) in accordance with previous studies that considered, for example,

-- 195 NCEP/NCAR reanalysis (27%, Cassou, 2008) and ERA-interim reanalysis (26%, Ullmann et al., 2014).
-MPI, BCC, and MRI reproduce an occurrence similar to ERA5, while GFDL, INM, and FGOALS simulate less frequent blocking with an occurrence of about 23%.
-We observe that the first three models have the highest resolution (see Table 1), so we also find that the underestimation of atmospheric blocking occurrence is reduced in higher resolution GCMs.
-We compute the multi-model (MM) mean as the average of the composites over all blocking events of the six selected GCMs.
-The spatial pattern of the - 200 MM mean during HIST (Figure 2, j) is very close to the ERA5 blocking, as also demonstrated by the statistics: $R \approx 0.98$, RMSD ≈ 13 m, and $\sigma{MM} \approx 56$ m.
-In future climate (Figure 2, 1-m), the spatial characteristics of the blocking composites are very similar to the ones of the HIST period (these results will be confirmed in subsections 4.3 and 4.4).
-Considering the $\Delta Z500{SSP2-HIST}$ and $\Delta Z500{SSP5-HIST}$ results (Figure 2, n-o), blocking events get wider in SSP2 and especially in SSP5 and their centers are characterised by higher values.
-(The blocking composites computed for each GCM in the future are in Figures S2 - and S3 in the Supplement.)
-Thus, we find that atmospheric blocking presents a dynamical component whose pattern is relatively stationary over the 21st century and a thermodynamical component that, as expected, is broadly driven by the overall warming of air masses in relation with the anthropogenic signal.
+Blocking occurrence is about 27 % (Table S1 in the Supplement) in accordance with previous studies that considered, for example, NCEP/NCAR (National Centers for Environmental Prediction and National Center for Atmospheric Research) reanalysis (27 %; Cassou, 2008) and ERA-interim reanalysis (26%; Ullmann et al., 2014).
+MPI, BCC, and MRI reproduce an occurrence similar to ERA5, while GFDL, INM, and FGOALS simulate less-frequent blocking with an occurrence of about 23 %.
+We observe that the first three models have the highest resolution (see Table 1), so we also find that the underestimation of atmospheric blocking occurrence is reduced in higher-resolution GCMs.
+We compute the multimodel (MM) mean as the average of the composites over all blocking events of the six selected GCMs.
+The spatial pattern of the MM mean during HIST (Fig. 2j) is very close to the ERA5 blocking, as also demonstrated by the statistics: $R \cong 0.98$, RMSD $\cong 13$ m, and $\sigma{MM} \cong 56$ m.
+In future climate (Fig. 21-m), the spatial characteristics of the blocking composites are very similar to the ones of the HIST period (these results will be confirmed in Sect.
+4.3 and 4.4).
+Considering the $\Delta Z500{SSP2-HIST}$ and $\Delta Z500{SSP5-HIST}$ results (Fig. 2n-o), blocking events get wider in SSP2 and especially in SSP5, and their centres are characterized by higher values.
+(The blocking composites computed for each GCM in the future are in Figs. S2 and S3.)
+Thus, we find that atmospheric blocking presents a dynamical component whose pattern is relatively stationary over the 21st century and a thermodynamical component that, as expected, is broadly driven by the overall warming of air masses in relation to the anthropogenic signal.